Diketene/dotfiles/README.md

 # Dotfiles of my linux

 Hello!
-There are dotfiles of my linux, many basic dotfiles are setted to make linux easier to use.
-These dotfiles will be updated as I use linux more and more.
+Here are dotfiles of my linux, many basic dotfiles are setted to make my wsl easier to use.
+These dotfiles will be updated as I use wsl more and more.

 **vscdotfiles**: Dotfiles for my VSCode, which contains dotfiles of C/C++ and CUDA.